 It’s a common assumption that schools only turn to assessment platforms when they’re faced with problem issues.
-Things like unsatisfactory OFSTED reports or teacher absences, or when they’re managing learning gaps and struggling with students who are underachieving or needing to raise standards across a year group or school.
+Some of these reasons include managing learning gaps, struggling with students who are underachieving or needing to raise standards across a year group or school.

 And it’s true that these kinds of situations can feel overwhelming.
 It’s also true that the analytics and insights tools in an assessment platform like Elastik can be used to help improve learning outcomes in these circumstances.

-Assessment platforms are frequently included in School Improvement Plans because they do the hard lifting on the data side and provide insights that allow leadership teams to get to the ‘what next’ stage of problem-solving more quickly.
+Assessment platforms are frequently included in School Improvement Plans because they do the hard lifting on the data side.
+They provide insights that allow leadership teams to rapidly get to the ‘where to next’ stage of their school improvement cycle.

 A deep understanding of, say, learning gaps and where those gaps are, allows teachers to put effective plans in place which enable their school to level up quickly.
 This means they can benchmark, take an evidence-based approach to raising standards or learning outcomes, and then re-assess to make sure they are back on track.

-However, assessment platforms aren’t only useful to support low achieving students, or students with special needs, or schools on a rigorous improvement journey.
+However, assessment platforms aren’t only useful to support low achieving students, students with special needs, or schools on a rigorous improvement journey.

 In our work with schools, we see major benefits with assessment platforms for high achieving students.

-Often this group sees value loss in the later years of primary school, with their growth plateauing.
+Often this group see value loss in the later years of primary school, with their growth plateauing.
 As teachers we want to stretch our high achievers.
 It can even be tempting to level them up to content that is beyond their academic year.
 Such temptation can also be a direct result of parental pressure to ensure student engagement and the feeling of a challenge.